Telesphore-Uwabera/Android_list/README.md

 ## Additional Libraries and Tools Used

-- **Flutter**: Framework for building natively compiled applications for mobile, web, and desktop from a single codebase.
+- **Flutter**: Framework for building natively compiled mobile, web, and desktop applications from a single codebase.
-- **http**: For making HTTP requests to the API.
+- **http**: This is for making HTTP requests to the API.
 - **mockito**: For creating mock objects in unit tests.
-- **flutter_test**: For writing and running unit tests and widget tests.
+- **flutter_test**: This is for writing and running unit and widget tests.

 ## Assumptions and Design Decisions